Results 1–25 of 55 for "Chagas-6---Trypanosoma-cruzi-(IFA)."

 Feline Coronavirus (IFA)

-Detection of antibodies to feline coronavirus (FCoV), the causative agent of feline infectious peritonitis (FIP), by indirect fluorescent antibody (IFA) method. -
+Detection of antibodies against feline coronavirus (FCoV), some strains of which are the causative agent of feline infectious peritonitis (FIP), by indirect fluorescent antibody (IFA).

 -